 We are bringing forward our plan to invite early-career researchers to be eLife Reviewing Editors, as an effort both to increase opportunities for them to gain editorial experience, and to diversity and expand our editorial board.

 We are in contact with the winners of the most recent round of our travel grant scheme to understand how they may have been affected by meeting cancellations and what we can do to support them.
 We have revised the schedule of application deadlines and will continue to monitor the situation.

-With many conferences and in-person meetings cancelled or postponed, we are planning a series of online research seminars that will enable early-career researchers to continue to communicate their latest work to their peers.
-The call for speakers is now open and we will be advertising each online seminar over the coming weeks.
-This initiative is inspired by our early-career advisors and supported by our editors.
+With many conferences and in-person meetings cancelled or postponed, we hosted a series of online research seminars in March and April to enable early-career researchers to continue to communicate their latest work to their peers.
+The schedule, speakers and recordings are collated here, and included recent eLife Travel Grant award winners.
+This initiative was inspired by our early-career advisors and supported by our editors.

 Out of concern that the vital actions needed in response to the growing pandemic may disproportionately affect early-career scientists and researchers from countries with limited research funding, our Early-Career Advisory group have recommended seven actions to help lessen the unintended consequences of cancelled conferences.